History of the foreign policy of the United States: Harry Truman and Dwight D. Eisenhower

-Kennedy and Johnson 1961–1969
+John F. Kennedy and Lyndon B. Johnson 1961–1969

 The Cold War reached its most dangerous point during the Kennedy administration in the Cuban Missile Crisis, a tense confrontation between the Soviet Union and the United States over the Soviet deployment of nuclear missiles in Cuba.
-The crisis began on October 16, 1962, and lasted for thirteen days.
+The crisis began on October 16, 1962, and lasted for 13 days.
 It was the moment when the Cold War was closest to exploding into a devastating nuclear exchange between the two superpower nations.
 Kennedy decided not to invade or bomb Cuba but to institute a naval blockade of the island.
 The crisis ended in a compromise, with the Soviets removing their missiles publicly, and the United States secretly removing its nuclear missiles in Turkey.
 In Moscow, Communist leaders removed Nikita Khrushchev because of his reckless behavior.

 Vietnam and the Cold War are the two major issues that faced the Kennedy presidency.
 Historians disagree.
 However, there is general scholarly agreement that his presidency was successful on a number of lesser issues.
 Thomas Paterson finds that the Kennedy administration helped quiet the crisis over Laos; was suitably cautious about the Congo; liberalized trade; took the lead in humanitarianism especially with the Peace Corps; helped solve a nasty dispute between Indonesia and the Netherlands; achieve the Limited Test Man Treaty; created a new Arms Control and Disarmament Agency; defended Berlin; and strengthened European defenses.
 His willingness to negotiate with Khrushchev smoothed the Berlin crisis, and Kennedy's personal diplomacy earned him the respect of Third World leaders.

 On the two major issues, no consensus has been reached.
-Michael L. Krenn argues in 2017:
+Michael L. Krenn argues:

 Fifty-some years after his assassination, John F. Kennedy remains an enigma.
 Was he the brash and impulsive president who brought the world to the brink of World War III with the Cuban Missile Crisis?
 Or was he the brave challenger of the American military-industrial complex who would have prevented the Vietnam War?
 Various studies portray him as a Cold War liberal, or a liberal Cold Warrior, or come up with pithy phrases to summarize the man and his foreign policy.